 Gallery: ooh, geometry and dynamics research, so pretty!

-Spring 2018 course web site for multivariable calculus, with links to videos of lectures, and handwritten lecture note handouts
+Course web site for multivariable calculus, with links to videos of lectures, and handwritten lecture note handouts

 Why yes, I do create my own problem-based textbook for each (recent) course: